IuliaElizaS/my-neighborhood-map/README.md

  ## My Neighborhood Map Project

-This is the final project for Udacity Front-End Web Developer Nanodegree Schoolarships and has only learning purpose.
+This is the final project for Udacity Front-End Web Developer Nanodegree Scholarships and has only learning purpose.

 In this project, students have to develop a single page application featuring a map of a neighborhood the students choose.
 Then students have to add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
 The application also has to be mobile responsive.